aspnet/Blazor.Docs/docs/introduction/index.md

 * Layouts
 * Routing
 * Dependency injection
-* Unit testing

 All of these features are optional.
 When one of these features isn't used in an app, the implementation is stripped out of the app when published by the IL linker.

-A few low-level elements are included in the framework.
-For example, routing and layouts aren't built-in.
-Routing and layouts are implemented in *user space*, code that an app developer can write without using internal APIs.
-These features can be replaced with different systems to suit the app's requirements.
-The current layouts prototype is implemented in about 30 lines of C# code, so a developer can understand and replace it if desired.

 ## Code sharing and .NET Standard

-The [.NET Standard](https://docs.microsoft.com/dotnet/standard/net-standard) is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
+[.NET Standard](https://docs.microsoft.com/dotnet/standard/net-standard) is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
 Blazor supports .NET Standard 2.0 or higher.
-APIs that can't be supported due to browser limitations (for example, accessing the file system, opening a socket, threading, and others) throw [PlatformNotSupportedException](https://docs.microsoft.com/dotnet/api/system.platformnotsupportedexception). .NET Standard class libraries can be shared across server code and in browser-based apps.
+APIs that aren't applicable inside a web browser (for example, accessing the file system, opening a socket, threading, and others) throw [PlatformNotSupportedException](https://docs.microsoft.com/dotnet/api/system.platformnotsupportedexception). .NET Standard class libraries can be shared across server code and in browser-based apps.

 ## JavaScript/TypeScript interop

 For apps that require third-party JavaScript libraries and browser APIs, WebAssembly is designed to interoperate with JavaScript.
 Blazor is capable of using any library or API that JavaScript is able to use.
-JavaScript code can call into C# (for example, to handle an event).
+C# code can call into JavaScript code, and JavaScript code can call into C# code.

 ## Optimization

 For client-side apps, payload size is critical.
 Blazor optimizes payload size to reduce download times.
-For example, unused IL code is removed when a Blazor app is built, and response compression is utilized.
+For example, unused parts of .NET assemblies are removed during the build process, HTTP responses are compressed, and the .NET runtime and assemblies are cached in the browser.

 ## Deployment

-Developers have the option of using Blazor for only client-side development or for full-stack .NET development.
-Full-stack development offers many advantages&mdash;client- and server-side development uses the same tooling, build infrastructure, and language.
-Code can be shared between client and server apps.
+Use Blazor to build a pure standalone client-side app or a full-stack ASP.NET Core app that contains both server and client apps:

-For ASP.NET Core, [middleware](https://docs.microsoft.com/aspnet/core/fundamentals/middleware) offers an easy path to serve a Blazor UI seamlessly from an ASP.NET Core app.
-Equally important are developers who don't yet use ASP.NET Core.
-To make Blazor a viable consideration for developers using Node.js, Rails, PHP, or even for serverless web apps, ASP.NET Core isn't required on the server.
-When a Blazor app is built, a *dist* directory is produced containing nothing but static files.
-The contents of the *dist* folder can be hosted on the Azure CDN, GitHub Pages, Node.js servers, and many other servers and services.
+* In a **standalone client-side app**, the Blazor app is compiled into a *dist* folder that only contains static files.
+The files can be hosted on Azure App Service, GitHub Pages, IIS (configured as a static file server), Node.js servers, and many other servers and services. .NET isn't required on the server in production.
+* In a **full-stack ASP.NET Core app**, code can be shared between server and client apps.
+The resulting ASP.NET Core server app, which serves the Blazor client-side UI and other server-side API endpoints, can be built and deployed to any cloud or on-premise host supported by ASP.NET Core.